 But The Grapes Of Death is different.
 There are still plenty of Rollin trademarks (i.e. pretty girls running through ruins in the middle of the night wearing see-through nightgowns), but this is more of a conventional movie, which normally would be more of a criticism than a compliment.
 But in Rollin's case, I think he benefits from having more of an engaging plot to follow.
 It's basically a zombie film, but in 1978 before the genre became played out.
 The titular grapes come into play because pesticides have contaminated a village's wine, turning everyone into mindless, blood thirsty madmen.
 Marie-Georges Pascal travels out there to meet up with her fiance, but is quickly chased off course and runs from place to place looking for non-zombified allies to help her make her way home.

 It plays like a cross between The Living Dead At Manchester Morgue and The Crazies, with some dependable people slowly turning madder and more dangerous as time passes.
 There's lots of great little melodramas as the film dives headfirst into supporting characters' subplots.
-And Rollins' concocts some delightfully madcap sequences once cult/ porn star Brigitte Lahaie enters the picture late in the second act, carrying a burning torch in one hand and leashing two killer dogs in the other.
+And Rollin concocts some delightfully madcap sequences once cult/ porn star Brigitte Lahaie enters the picture late in the second act, carrying a burning torch in one hand and leashing two killer dogs in the other.
 It's sort of a blast, but also an unrelentingly tragic, nihilistic depiction of humanity slipping away and dying in agony over and over, with Pascal escaping from one scene in a nightmare into another, but never able to break free.
 I kinda love it.

 Grapes has been released all over the world, but two key US editions seem to encapsulate all you really need to know about this film on disc.
 First, Synapse put this out as a "Special Edition" DVD in 2002, and then in 2013, Redemption Films (who also handled the UK DVD in 2005) and Kino Lorber released it on blu.
 There is a newer, UK release from Black House, but from what I've been able to glean online, it's essentially the same transfer, but minus the extras.
+But now it's gotten a brand new, limited edition (mine is #5066 of 6000) 4k restoration on a proper UHD from Indicator/ Powerhouse, which a bunch of new, better special features as well.

 The special features are interesting, too.
 Synapse labeled their disc a "Special Edition," but it's a bit light, consisting primarily of one featurette interviewing Rollin and Lahaie.
 It's an interesting overview of past work, but they don't talk about The Grapes Of Death at all, so it's a little disappointing.
 And that, two trailers and a photo gallery are all that make up Synapse's edition.